(Disclosure: Some of the links below may be affiliate links)

 So, overall, Investart could be an excellent alternative to a broker, especially a Swiss broker.
 That is if you can make a portfolio with the choice of 70 ETFs.

 The main advantage of Investart is that it is much easier to use than a traditional broker.
 Here is a video by Investart that tells the difference:

 Investart offers the same services as a Robo-Advisor.
 Indeed, with the Grow and Accumulate strategies, your portfolio will be adapted based on their financial models.
 So, we can compare Investart with other Robo-Advisors.

 From a fee point of view, it will all depend on the amount of money invested.
 Investart is expensive for small portfolios and cheap for large portfolios.
-They may be significantly cheaper than affordable Robo-Advisors like Selma and True Wealth.
+They may be significantly cheaper than affordable Robo-Advisors like Selma (my review) and True Wealth (my review).